+WisualOne

+Agilysys GolfPro is a module that offers golf property managers complete pro shop management with tee time scheduling, member profile/billing, tournament management and Web and e-mail access bundled into one solution.

+WisualOne

+Agilysys Spa Management software covers all aspects of running a spa business, from scheduling guests for services to managing staff schedules.
+The software also integrates with our PMS solutions.

+.
+LMS

-- Agilysys GolfPro is a module that offers golf property managers complete pro shop management with tee time scheduling, member profile/billing, tournament management and Web and e-mail access bundled into one solution. - Agilysys Spa Management software covers all aspects of running a spa business, from scheduling guests for services to managing staff schedules.
-The software also integrates with Agilysys PMS solutions. - Agilysys LMS ARTS® interfaces with hotel guest data, allowing reservationists to pre-plan activities when booking a guest's room.
-The application also places canceled activities back into inventory for resale, resulting in optimum property utilization and profitability. - Agilysys Visual One Activities software streamlines the management of all of the amenities and activities a property has to offer.
+Agilysys LMS ARTS® interfaces with hotel guest data, allowing reservationists to pre-plan activities when booking a guest's room.
+The application also places canceled activities back into inventory for resale, resulting in optimum property utilization and profitability.

+VisualOne

+Agilysys Visual One Activities software streamlines the management of all of the amenities and activities a property has to offer.
 Staff can easily schedule and personalize reservations for guests; activities then appear on itinerary/confirmations.

+Products revenue also includes remarketed hardware and proprietary and remarketed software that is deployed as an integral component of the solutions we provide.